pabloegpf1/Communications-Reporting-Tool/README.md

 # News-Clipping

-News Clipping project is a web application created by IMDEA Networks that can be used to analyze the impact of researchers on the media.
+News Clipping project is a web application that can be used to analyze the impact of scientific research on the media.
 The main purpose for developing this tool is to provide a simple, yet powerful way of keeping track of all the information about the media impact of the institute and make it easy to extract statistics in real time.

 ## Installation